ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

   - AUTH_CRED_C\* as the authentication credential that the client uses in the OSCORE group, which is specified in the inner confirmation value of the 'cnf' claim.

-* The RS joins the pertaining OSCORE group if it is not already a member.
-The group is identified by GID\*.
-If need be, the RS can rely on GID\* to retrieve from the Group Manager the group name and the URI of the group-membership resource at the Group Manager for joining the group (e.g., using the method defined in {{Section 9.10 of I-D.ietf-ace-key-groupcomm-oscore}}).

-  If the RS is intended to be a member of multiple groups and different Group Managers are responsible for those groups, the RS needs to perform the above with all such Group Managers.
+* The RS joins the pertaining OSCORE group identified by GID\*, if it is not already a member.
+If the RS is intended to be a member of multiple groups and different Group Managers are responsible for those groups, the RS needs to perform the above through all such Group Managers under which there is a group identified by GID\*.

+  By using the method specified in {{Section 9.10 of I-D.ietf-ace-key-groupcomm-oscore}} for the realization of Group Manager defined in that document, the RS can rely on GID\* to retrieve from the Group Manager the group name and the URI of the group-membership resource at the Group Manager for joining the group.

+  Irrespective of what is indicated by the access token, the above has to be aligned and consistent with the set of groups that the RS intends to be a member of and is authorized to join at the responsible Group Manager.

 * The RS builds GROUPS as the set of OSCORE groups such that all the following conditions hold, for each group G in the set.